• 5 min read

 • Passport copies of shareholders and directors

-• Visa and Emirates ID (if applicable)
+• Visa and Emirates ID copies if applicable

 • Business activity details